DenverArtMuseum/mayer-2023/content/miller.md

 {% figure 'miller-fig-3', 'is-pulled-left' %}

-## Earl Stendahl, in New York or Washington, to his son, Al Stendahl, in Lost Angeles, February 9, 1956
+## Earl Stendahl, in New York or Washington, to his son, Al Stendahl, in Los Angeles, February 9, 1956

 >Dear Al –